Once Confined to a Basement; Now Living Their Best Lives

 “All of them were dehydrated, with urine and fecal staining, one had dried blood on her coat,” explains Kris Lindsay, Senior Director, ARC and CARE (Canine Annex for Recovery and Enrichment).
 “They also had ear infections and diarrhea.”

-The dogs, similar in appearance, were named after the Great Lakes—Erie, Michigan, Ontario and Huron—but as they made their way through treatment, their stories became more and more distinct.
+The dogs, similar in appearance, were named after the Great Lakes—Erie, Michigan and Huron—but as they made their way through treatment, their stories became more and more distinct.

 Michigan upon intake.
 She also had a scab wound on the bridge of her nose (below).